Skip to content

 So if you took out a mortgage with no money down, you would have zero ownership in your home unless it appreciated during that time.
 Meaning home prices must rise for you to gain any equity whatsoever.

 This could be a big problem if you planned on selling the home in a short period of time.
+Or expected to refinance.

-Here’s another important warning about interest-only home loans.
 The interest-only period typically only lasts for the first 5-10 years of the loan, at which point your monthly mortgage payments can jump to possibly unmanageable levels.

-And because the starting mortgage balance could still be fully intact after only paying the interest due each month, you’d have to pay that full loan balance in 20 years instead of 30 (assuming it’s a 30-year loan).
+And because the beginning mortgage balance could still be fully intact after only paying the interest due each month, you’d have to pay that full loan balance in 20 years instead of 30 (assuming it’s a 30-year loan).

 Hello significantly larger mortgage payment!
 If it’s an ARM, you could get hit three times if the interest rate also adjusts higher.